 What more can we do with CloudForms?

-- Added subnet level support – A subnet is a basic unit with which network settings are applied to hosts in a deployment.
-Our client was having four different subnets to provision the VM.
+- Added subnet level support - A subnet is a basic unit with which network settings are applied to hosts in a deployment.
+Our client had four different subnets to provision the VM.
 But they didn’t have a feature to use four subnets.
-Every time, the provisioning of VM had to be done in a single subnet.
+Every time, the provisioning of the VM had to be done in a single subnet.
 We resolved this problem by providing a dropdown list on the UI and IPAM server support at the backend.
-Now, a requester can select the subnet and VM gets provisioned in the same.
+Now, a requester can select the subnet, and VM gets provisioned in the same.